The old nutmeg has come around again!

 If that code happens to be the one reduced by £213 each time, the reduction in revenue is over £1,000 each month.

 In the original scenario though, the patient has chosen to see that particular consultant.

 His/her decision has zero to do with fees.

 That is the consultant the patient has chosen.

 If the patient is advised the fee for their procedure is £852 but their insurance company will only pay £639 towards it and then if they – the patient – is asked beforehand to pay the difference and agrees, where is the problem?

-Ah no, say the insurance company, you can’t do that for that is above our customary and reasonable fees and anyway, you are risking your recognition with us.
+Ah no, say the insurance company, you can’t do that for that is above our stated fee schedule so you are risking your recognition with us if you do.

 This article is not about if they are right to potentially withdraw recognition if fees are not adhered to.